lpantano/seqcluster/doc/source/mirna_annotation.rst

 * Additions at 3' end: ``0/NA`` means no modification. ``UPPER CASE LETTER`` means addition at the end.
 Note these nucleotides don't match the precursor.
 So they are post-transcriptional modification.
 * Nucleotide substitution: ``NUMBER|NUCLEOTIDE_ISOMIR|NUCLEOTIDE_REFERENCE`` means at the position giving by the number the nucleotide in the sequence has substituted the nucleotide in the reference.
 This, as well, is a post-transcriptional modification.

+There are two different outputs right now: 1) tab limited format, where each column will refer to the previous 4 points, or 2) a merged format, where these 4 points (mirna, substitution, addition, 5 trimming, 3 trimming) are separated by ``:``.
+For instance: ``hsa-let-7a-5p:0:0:GT:t`` means ``hsa-let-7a-5p`` has a 5' trimming event (tarts 2 nts before the reference miRNA) and a 3' trimming event (ends 1 nt before the reference miRNA).

 Processing of reads
 -------------------